Housing Finance Resources

 - Rent assistance

-A consortium – including Dakota, Anoka, Ramsey and Washington counties and the cities of Coon Rapids and Woodbury – was established to receive HOME funds.
+A consortium – including Dakota, Anoka, Ramsey and Washington counties and the city of Woodbury – was established to receive HOME funds.
 Dakota County is the lead county of the consortium and the Dakota County CDA is responsible for administering, monitoring and conducting activities on behalf of the program.

-For more information on the HOME Program, contact the Housing Finance Program Coordinator at 651-675-4478.
+For more information on the HOME Program, contact the Community Development Coordinator at 651-675-4468.